Math is so much more fun when it's a hands-on activity. Try an easy outside math activity by counting flower petals!

 We took a look around our house for flowers that were in bloom.
+I love a great nature scavenger hunt!

 I asked Henry if he could count the petals on the flowers.
 Then I realized that he doesn’t know what a petal is!